 As it is normally no problem to have a newer

-kubectl utility that is only one major version behind the server version I also updated
+kubectl utility that is only one major version ahead of the server version I also updated

 1.14.2 using my kubectl Ansible role.

 Here are the findings that were important for me but your preferences may vary of course.

 Starting with the Known Issues I saw that